poole/hyde/docs/upgrade.md

 and merge them with your existing folder.
 However, you'll also want to check out `_data` and `_config.yml` for any changes and read latest entries to the [CHANGELOG](../CHANGELOG.md){:.heading.flip-title}.

-**NOTE**: If you've modified any of Hydejack's internal files, your changes will most likely be overwritten and you have to apply them again.
+If you've modified any of Hydejack's internal files, your changes will most likely be overwritten and you have to apply them again.
 Make sure you've made a backup before overwriting any files.
-{:.message}
+{:.note}

 ## Via git